Chisato Sasada, a competitor in the FWT Qualifier, conveys the allure of freeride through photos and writing.

 Verbier, Switzerland, celebrates its 30th anniversary

-But did you know that until 2004, the Verbier Extreme was a snowboarding-only competition?
-(I only found this out when I was researching it.)
+Did you know that Verbier Extreme was actually a snowboard-only competition until 2004 (I only found this out myself after doing some research)?

-The ski category was added in 2004, and the name Freeride World Tour was adopted in 2008.
+The ski category was added in 2004, and it became known as the Freeride World Tour in 2008.

-Last season, I experienced the FWT Final there for the first time, and was amazed and moved by the sight of not only the entire resort, but all the local people, suddenly transformed into FWT fans.
+Last season, I experienced the FWT Finals there for the first time, and I was amazed and moved by the sight of not only the entire resort but all the locals suddenly becoming completely immersed in the world of FWT.
+I

-It makes me wonder what it will be like in its 30th anniversary.
+can't help but wonder what it will be like when it celebrates its 30th anniversary.

-Last season's competition was memorable, with the men's skiing between Max Hitzig and Marcus battling for the overall victory, and Hedvig achieving her long-awaited final and overall victories in the women's skiing.
+Last season, the competition was memorable for the battle for the overall title between Max Hitzig and Marcus in men's skiing, and for Hedvig's long-awaited final victory and overall title in women's skiing.

 What kind of drama will unfold this season?
-The excitement and enthusiasm at the venue will also be something to watch.
+Pay attention to the excitement and enthusiasm at the venue.

 Highlight 2 | New record at the famous cliff